 Comments from faculty: Upon display of the correct answer, I’ll see them slap their foreheads and exclaim, ‘Aw, I should’ve got that!’
 They are participating more, which is a wonderful moment for a teacher.

 Poll students on an opinion (non factual) question and display all answers.
 After students see all answers, ask them to find someone who answered differently than they did and to persuade that student.
 Optional: Open to class discussion.

 V) Obtain student input that informs discussion

-Ask a polling question and a offer a set of 3-4 answer choices.
-After the question is answered, direct students to generate answers that are not, but should have been included in answer choices.
+Ask a polling question and a offer 3-4 answer choices.
+After the question is answered, direct students to generate answers that are not, but should have been, included in answer choices.
 Instructors share that this method provides information on the ways in which students are approaching the material.